aloop/aml-css/README.md

 ### Grid

-* `$aml-grid-use-flexbox`: use flexbox, otherwise use floats.
-Defaults to true.
 * `$aml-grid-gutter`: the horizontal spacing between grid items.
 Defaults to `$aml-spacing`.
 * `$aml-grid-vertical-gutter`: the vertical spacing between grid items.
 Defaults to `$aml-grid-gutter`.